zalyoung/gitlab-handbook/content/handbook/marketing/integrated-marketing/digital-strategy/social-marketing/team-member-social-advocacy.md

 </details>

-### Suggesting content for team members to share on Bambu
+### Suggesting content for team members to share on EveryoneSocial

+**TO BE UPDATED**
-While we have a team of content curators working to add relevant and fresh content for the whole team to share on a regular basis, you may come across content that you'd like us to consider adding to Bambu, mainly content from 3rd party sources: your own blogs or a partner website link.
-Here's how to suggest content to an admin to add to Bambu.
+While we have a team of content curators working to add relevant and fresh content for the whole team to share on a regular basis, you may come across content that you'd like us to consider adding to EveryoneSocial, mainly content from 3rd party sources: your own blogs or a partner website link.
+Here's how to suggest content to an admin to add to EveryoneSocial.

 - Click the +Suggest Story button in the upper right hand corner
 - Paste the story URL and click Suggest Story